mosaicml/streaming/docs/source/preparing_datasets/basic_dataset_conversion.md

 compression = 'zstd' # zstd, defaults to level 3.
 compression = 'zstd:9' # zstd, specifying level 9.
 ```
 The higher the level, the higher the compression ratio.
 However, using higher compression levels will impact the compression speed.
 In our experience, `zstd` is optimal over the time-size Pareto frontier.
-Compression is most beneficial for text (up to 66% smaller shard size), whereas it is marginally helpful for other modalities like images.
+Compression is most beneficial for text, whereas it is less helpful for other modalities like images.

 6. An optional `hashes` list of algorithm names, used to verify data integrity.
 Hashes are saved in the `index.json` file.
 Hash verification during training is controlled with the `validate_hash` argument more information [here](../dataset_configuration/shard_retrieval.md#Hash-validation).